reproducibleMATLAB/temperature-visualisations/README.md

 + **With git** (recommended): Clone this repository either from the command line (`git clone https://github.com/reproducibleMATLAB/temperature-visualisations.git`) or [using MATLAB's git integration](https://uk.mathworks.com/help/simulink/ug/clone-git-repository.html).
 Open the folder up in MATLAB.
 + **Without git**: From the [repository's GitHub page](https://github.com/reproducibleMATLAB/temperature-visualisations), under the green `Code` button, select `Download ZIP` to download a zip file of the code.
 Unzip it somewhere useful and open the folder up in MATLAB.

-Run the project file to ensure that all the source code is on the PATH and all the dependencies are installed.
+Run the project file `temperature_visualisation.prj` to ensure that all the source code is on the PATH and all the dependencies are installed.

 Once you're up and running, open the livescript `temperature_visualisation.mlx`, you can then step through section by section.
 Have fun!